Will you have friends and family missing on your Queenstown wedding day?

 9. Light a candle

 If you have loved ones who have passed on from this life then you might consider lighting a candle for them during your Queenstown wedding ceremony.
 The idea is that as the candle burns for them in the background you are reminded of their love, support, and presence.
+You can also move the candle from your ceremony space to reception area to continue the sentiment throughout your whole wedding day.

 10. Send a selfie